Updated August 2020

 🚶 🚶 🚶

-James and Vicki Donald are the creators of the Hiking NB website.
-They have been attempting to hike every trail in the province and hope to have them all complete by the end of 2019.
-They share their adventures and trail information on the website, on social media, and on CBC radio.
+James and Vicki Donald are the creators of the Hiking NB website and the Explore Everywhere Podcast.
+They are attempting to hike every trail in the province and have almost reached their goal.
+They share their adventures and trail information on the website, podcast, on social media, on radio and in magazines.